Approximating delta invariants in the sense of complements of plt type: Preliminaries

-In this section, we provide some necessary preliminaries that will be used later.
+In this section, we provide some necessary preliminaries.
 Throughout the note, we always work over the complex number field $\bC$.
-We say $(X,\Delta)$ is a log pair if $X$ is a projective normal variety and $\Delta$ is an effective $\bQ$-divisor on $X$ with $K_X+\Delta$ being $\bQ$-Cartier.
-We say a log pair $(X,\Delta)$ is log Fano if it admits klt singularities and $-K_X-\Delta$ is ample.
-Particularly, we say $X$ is $\bQ$-Fano if $\Delta=0$.
+We say that $(X,\Delta)$ is a log pair if $X$ is a projective normal variety and $\Delta$ is an effective $\bQ$-divisor on $X$ with $K_X+\Delta$ being $\bQ$-Cartier.
+We say that a log pair $(X,\Delta)$ is log Fano if it admits klt singularities and $-K_X-\Delta$ is ample.
+We say that $E$ is a prime divisor over $X$ if there is a proper normal birational model $\mu:Y\to X$ such that $E$ is a prime divisor on $Y$.
 For singularities in birational geometry such as lc, klt, dlt, plt, etc., we refer to \cite{KM98,Kollar13}.